project-ncl/pnc/README.md

 Integration tests are placed in module "integrations-tests" to run them use `-Pintegration-test`.

-Both command line options can be combined to run all tests.
-`ḿvn clean install -DremoteTest=true -Pintegration-test`
+To run remote and integration tests combine both commands `ḿvn clean install -DremoteTest=true -Pintegration-test`.

 Main Modules